MichaelCurrin/dev-cheatsheets/cheatsheets/javascript/packages/esbuild/cli.md

 ## Production build

-- [Getting Started](https://esbuild.github.io/getting-started/) docs recommend setting a production environment, to avoid errors when using `process.env` in the browser.
-It says this can happen in React.
+To avoid errors when using `process.env` in the browser.
+This is relevant in React.

 ```sh
 --define:'process.env.NODE_ENV="production"'
 ```

+Based on [Getting Started](https://esbuild.github.io/getting-started/) docs which recommend setting a production environment.